 Twenty-five credit unions agreed to penalties in the fourth quarter of 2016.

 The NCUA sends reminder messages about Call Report filing deadlines that include information on how to receive technical support to handle filing problems.
 The agency also has created an automated reminder email system that contacts credit unions that have not filed their Call Reports and confirms successful filing.
-The agency has produced a video (opens new window) describing how to file Call Reports.
+The agency has produced a video (opens new window) (You will be leaving NCUA.gov and accessing a non-NCUA website.
+We encourage you to read the NCUA's exit link policies. (opens new page).) describing how to file Call Reports.